 14.2.
-The requests / inquiries / objections of the data subject may be submitted in writing to the ADMINISTRATOR at the specified contact address: Address: 20-22 Wenlock Road, London, N1 7GU, UK;
+The requests/inquiries/objections of the data subject may be submitted in writing to the ADMINISTRATOR at the specified contact address: 1st Floor, 9 Exchange Place, I.F.S.C., Dublin 1.

 14.4.
-The requests / inquiries / objections should include: name, address and other identifying details of the individual concerned; a description of the request; preferred form of providing information in writing, orally, electronically; signature, date of application and correspondence address / correspondence email;
+The requests/inquiries/objections should include name, address and other identifying details of the individual concerned; a description of the request; a preferred form of providing information in writing, orally, electronically; signature, date of application and correspondence address/correspondence email.

 14.11.
-For requests / inquiries / objections, ADMINISTRATIVERS keep a special register stating in brief what the content of the request / inquiry / objection is, who is the subject who makes it, the date of receipt of the requests / inquiries / objections, the date of the final decision by the ADMINISTRATOR, date of notification, summary of the contents of the pronouncement;
+For requests/inquiries/objections, ADMINISTRATIVERS keep a special register stating in brief what the content of the request/inquiry/objection is, who is the subject who makes it, the date of receipt of the requests/inquiries/objections, the date of the final decision by the ADMINISTRATOR, date of notification, a summary of the contents of the pronouncement.

-For the purposes of the ADMINISTRATOR's legitimate interests, site visits provide information such as: registration, search for a service, search for information, study of visits to improve websites and services, content entry, service search, communication with a third party through providing contact information for feedback (including name, position, position, company name, telephone, fax and mobile numbers, postal and e-mail addresses, the industry in which you work and the field in which you work MIRA). interest) may be collected by the ADMINISTRATOR.
+For the purposes of the ADMINISTRATOR's legitimate interests, site visits provide information such as registration, search for a service, search for information, the study of visits to improve websites and services, content entry, service search, communication with a third party through providing contact information for feedback (including name, position, company name, telephone, fax and mobile numbers, postal and e-mail addresses, the industry in which you work and the field in which you work and the field in which you may have legal interest) may be collected by the ADMINISTRATOR.

 ADMINISTRATOR's website – https://gofair.co.uk/ - may contain links to third-party websites.
 These websites have their own privacy policies that the ADMINISTRATOR recommends that data subjects get acquainted with.
 The ADMINISTRATOR is not responsible for the privacy policies of these websites and the use of such sites is at the risk of the data subject.

-In cases not covered by this Policy, the provisions of the Regulation and UK law apply.
+In cases not covered by this Policy, the provisions of the Regulation and Ireland law apply.